blaine-geiger/Lab-Phase-2/README.md

   <img src="https://imgur.com/ck9dgGX.png" height="80%" width="80%" alt="Table1.1"/><br /><br />
 </p>

-## Install and Configure Firewall
+## Firewall Configuration

 > **Note**: Some network devices may have the same default IP address.
 If we attempt to add a new device and its default IP matches a device that already exists on the network, an IP conflict will occur.
 If this is the case, communication between the devices cannot take place because they share the same IP address.
 Installation and configuration will not be possible.

 First, we will change the IP address of the existing router.
 Its default IP is the same as the firewall we are trying to install.
 If we don’t change either the firewall IP or the router IP, we will have the problem from the note above.
 We will also disable the DHCP server on the router because the firewall will become the DHCP server (if there is more than one DHCP server, this will also cause conflicts).
 Finally, placing the router into AP mode will disable NAT on the router, because the firewall will also handle this task from now on (double NAT is possible, but redundant, unnecessary, and can decrease network performance).

+### Change Router IP
-Open a web browser while connected to the currently existing Wi-Fi signal:
+1. Open a web browser while connected to the currently existing Wi-Fi signal:
-1. Type `192.168.1.1` into the address bar and press Enter.
+2. Type `192.168.1.1` into the address bar and press Enter.
-2. This takes you to the router’s configuration page.
+3. This takes you to the router’s configuration page.
-3. Locate the LAN settings.
+4. Locate the LAN settings.
-4. Select the LAN IP.
+5. Select the LAN IP.
-5. Change the IP address to `192.168.1.2`:
+6. Change the IP address to `192.168.1.2`:

-6. Click Apply to save the setting.
+### Disable Router's DHCP Server
-7. Locate LAN settings
+1. Locate LAN settings
-8. Select the DHCP Server
+2. Select the DHCP Server
-9. Under DHCP Server, set Status to Disabled.
+3. Under DHCP Server, set Status to Disabled.

+### Change Router to AP mode
-10. Locate router operation modes
+5. Locate router operation modes
-11. Select Access Point (AP) mode.
+6. Select Access Point (AP) mode.

 > We have changed the IP of the router; its configuration page can now be accessed from the new example address of `192.168.1.2`.
 We disabled DHCP services.
 We placed the router into AP mode.

+### Access Firewall Configuration
 1. Power down the existing router and modem.
 2. Disconnect ethernet from the modem.
 3. Do not connect the power source to the firewall at this time.